LGBudd/Nova_Scotia-PEI-New_Brunswick/README.md

 ### To Download

-To download the custom scenery files, go to the Releases page and download the zip archives.
+To download the custom scenery files, go to [to be determined] page and download the zip archives.

 ## Installation